skitzfool/skitzfool/README.md

 **-16 dont interact.** (if im on the 18+ server, MINORS dni.)

-i may be insanely awkward, my bad.
+i may be insanely awkward, and find it hard to continue conversations, my bad.

 im nice i promise